Which Witch? (novel)

 Which Witch? is a children's novel by Eva Ibbotson published in 1979.
-The first U.S. edition was published by Dutton Children's Books in 1999 with illustrations by Annabel Large.
+The first U.S. edition was published by Dutton Children's Books on August 1, in 1999 with illustrations by Annabel Large.
+A paperback edition was later published by Viking on July 3, 2000.

 Plot

 The story begins when a wizard named Arriman the Awful, living in Darkington Hall, decides to choose a wife from his hometown of Todcaster; his ulterior motive is a prophecy that foretells that another, darker wizard will take over Arriman's burden of smiting and blighting, which bores him by now.
 It is proposed by his servant that the prophecy must have meant Arriman's son.
 Since Arriman has no son, nor even a wife, he decides to hold a contest in which the seven witches of Todcaster (Mabel Wrack, Ethel Feedbag, Mother Bloodworth, Nancy Shouter, Nora Shouter, Madame Olympia, and Belladonna) are to take part that will decide whom he will marry: whichever witch performs the blackest act of magic will be his bride.
 However, most of the witches of Todcaster are downright revolting and nasty.
 The exception to this is Belladonna, who is beautiful and secretly loves Arriman, but is a white witch, unable to perform any black magic.

 Before the contest begins, Belladonna encounters a small orphan named Terence Mugg.
-She helps rescue him from the orphanage and a mean matron by using an uncharacteristically dark spell to root the matron.
+She helps rescue him from the orphanage and a mean matron by using an dark spell to root the matron.
 Believing that Terence's pet worm, Rover, is her familiar, an animal that is key to her working dark magic, she and Terence agree to work together to win the competition.

-While the other witches' magic goes hilariously or horribly wrong when it is their turn in the competition, there is one problem Belladonna did not count on.
-Madame Olympia, a truly evil enchantress, joins the contest and is willing to do anything to make sure she will win the hand of Arriman to gain his teeth for her necklace.
+While the other witches' magic goes both hilariously and horribly wrong, when it is their turn in the competition there is one problem Belladonna did not count on.
+A truly evil enchantress, Madame Olympia joins the contest, and is willing to do anything to make sure she will win the hand of Arriman to gain his teeth for her necklace.